 People go through phases in life.
 Sometimes they are very faithful in their church attendance.
-Sometimes they are less faithful.
+Other times they are less faithful.
 When people go through a phase in life that causes them to stray from church, they often do not realize how much time has elapsed since they last attended.
-The phase might have started as a short absence due to an illness, or perhaps a change in work schedule, but the more time that goes by, the easier it is for a short term absentee to become a long term absentee.
+The phase might have started as a short absence due to an illness, or perhaps a change in work schedule, but the more time that goes by, the easier it is for a short-term absentee to become a long-term absentee.
 A well timed and uplifting visit from a caring deacon or other lay person can help absentees know they are missed and encourage them to return to church.

-Before going to visit an absentee, we should pray to God for wisdom to respond to whatever they may say.
+Before going to visit an absentee, we should first pray to the Lord for wisdom to respond to whatever reason he or she may offer for why the extended absentee has occurred.
 We should also pray that the individual will receive the visit with joy instead of embarrassment.

 Make an appointment if the visit will be at the person’s home, few people like someone to drop by unannounced.
 In some situations, it might be appropriate to stop by their place of employment instead of their home.
-In such situations, make sure not to create a situation that will cause them difficulties with their supervisor.
-If one is sensitive to the Spirit, it is also possible to turn a causal encounter with an absentee in the community into an opportunity for a kind invitation for them to return to church.
+However, this really depends on the policies of their employer.
+Make sure not to create a situation that will cause the person difficulties with their supervisor.
+If the person making the visit is sensitive to the Spirit, it is also possible to turn a causal encounter with an absentee in the community into an opportunity for a kind invitation for them to return to church.

 Remember that the primary motive for speaking to an absentee is to express concern and let them know they have been missed at church.
-Though difficult issues may come up in the conversation, the primary motive is not to “fix a problem.”
+Though difficult issues may come up in the conversation, the primary motive is not to correct the person or address some controversial issue.
 If significant issues come up about why they have not been in church, schedule a longer period of time at some later date to discuss those issues with the person instead of making the initial contact long and protracted.
-The obvious exception would be if they have said in advance that they have significant issues and want to talk specifically about them during the visit.
+The obvious exception would be if they have mentioned in advance that they have a significant issue they want to talk about specifically.

 During the visit seek to answer any questions that may come up.
-Perhaps something happened during a worship service that they did not understand and that made them hesitant to come back.
+Perhaps something happened during a worship service that they did not understand which made them hesitant to come.